bisohns/signalum-desktop/README.md

 <br>

-A Desktop application on the <a href="https://github.com/bisoncorps/signalum" title="Signalum Library/CLI Tool">Signalum Python Library/CLI Tool</a>
+A Desktop application on the <a href="https://github.com/bisoncorps/signalum" title="Signalum Library/CLI Tool">Signalum Python Library/CLI Tool</a>.
+The Signalum Desktop application is an attempt to develop a single tool for analysing and visualizing your wireless environment over a range of Bluetooth Devices, WiFi Devices and hopefully more.

 This application was bootstrapped with <a href="https://github.com/mherrmann/fbs" title="fbs">Fman Build system</a>
 <br> <br>